kyma-project/btp-manager/docs/e2e_tests.md

 3. create a Kubernetes cluster
 4. wait for the btp-operator OCI module image to be available in the registry
 5. wait for the btp-manager image to be available in the registry
-6. fetch the btp-operator OCI module image
+6. download the btp-operator OCI module image
-7. Helm install btp-manager from the chart
+7. execute `helm install btp-manager chart`
 8. verify if deployment is in the state `Available`
-9. Helm uninstall btp-manager
+9. execute `helm uninstall btp-manager`

 ### CI pipelines
 The OCI module image is created by the Prow presubmit job named 'pull-btp-manager-module-build'.
 The actual execution is done by the `./hack/create_module_image.sh` script.